marekjm/viuavm/docs/design/io.markdown

 - `io_read`: read data through the I/O handle
 - `io_write`: write data through the I/O handle
-- `io_seek`: move the data pointer through the I/O handle
+- `io_seek`: move the data pointer of the I/O handle
 - `io_close`: closes an I/O handle

+A set of supporting I/O instructions presented by Viua VM is this:

+- `io_cancel`: cancel a scheduled I/O operation
+- `io_await`: wait for an I/O operation to complete

 There is also the generic instruction that is able to schedule any of the basic operations, while also being able to schedule any *extension* operations: